arthurbernierjr/avatar_lesson/readme.md

-# Lets write some CSS
+# [Lets write some CSS](https://codesandbox.io/s/little-tree-x7jnsu?file=/css/style.css) click here for codesandbox

+Fork the codesandbox by clicking the `fork` button link and lets begin writing this

 ### Lets build our animations